sebastian-jtl/demoApp/README.md

 ## Step 3: Start the app

 You will need node installed on your system for all of this (and yarn installed).
 First you need to go to the backend folder and create an .env file with the same content as the .env.example file but fill in your clientId and secret.
 Never push this into version control.

-Then its time to install packages, build and run your backend and frontend (respectively in the backend and frontend folder):
+First you need to build the SDK.
+Switch to sdk/js-core and run:

    * yarn install
    * yarn build

+Then its time to build and run your backend and frontend (respectively in the backend and frontend folder):

+   * yarn install
+   * yarn build
    * npm run dev

-Now everything should be running.
+Now everything should be running (if not try deleting your mode_modules folders and make sure to run the steps in order).
 At this point you can activate the app in the hub and it should work.
 Next you want to start the JTL ERP APP from your app dashboard (did i mention you need to activate that too with a running connected api server beforehand?).

 ## Step 4: Try stuff